 Yes, you can serve salads in the winter!
 This super quick salad is full of flavor and color (the key to a healthy meal, by the way!).

-The crockpot is especially helpful in cooking food, because the low temperature helps stop the development of AGEs, or advanced glycation end products that form at high heat, which can increase the risk of developing disease.
+The crock pot is especially helpful in cooking food because the low temperature helps stop the development of AGEs, or advanced glycation end products that form at high heat, which can increase the risk of developing the disease.
 This recipe takes just minutes to prepare, even though it cooks for hours.

 - Fruit and Chicken Pilaf

 Dried fruits are a fabulous source of fiber and vitamins.
 Combined with rice and chicken, this recipe is really delicious.

 - Red Pepper Roasted Lamb Chops

 Red peppers and sugar snap peas combine with tender lamb chops and mint jelly in this super easy and nutritious recipe.